Gabe Wright: Houston Roughnecks

 On November 22, 2019, Wright was drafted by the Houston Roughnecks in the 2020 XFL Supplemental Draft.
 In 5 games for the undefeated Roughnecks, Wright produced 10 tackles and 1.5 sacks.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Jacksonville Jaguars

 On December 7, 2020, Wright signed with the practice squad of the Jacksonville Jaguars.
-He signed a reserve/future contract on January 4, 2021.
-He was waived on March 17, 2021.
+He signed a reserve/future contract with the Jaguars on January 4, 2021.
+Wright was waived by Jacksonville on March 17.

 Washington Football Team

 Wright signed with the Washington Football Team on June 7, 2021.
-He was released on August 31, 2021, and re-signed to the practice squad the following day.
-Wright was released on September 28, 2021.
-He signed to the team's practice squad on November 16, 2021.
+He was released by the Football Team on August 31, and was re-signed to the practice squad the following day.
+Wright was released by Washington on September 28.
+He was again re–signed to the team's practice squad on November 16.

 DC Defenders

 Wright was placed on the reserve list by the DC Defenders of the XFL on March 7, 2023.
 He was activated a week later.
 He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.